 Can I qualify for life insurance after I’ve been prescribed EpiPen?

-We here at IBUSA would certainly never suggest that someone NOT do this if it’s medically advisable.
-It’s just important to understand that at the beginning of one’s life insurance application, an insurance underwriter isn’t going to know the difference between someone who has been prescribed an Epipen because they are prone to suffer from some serious allergies vs. someone who might just be being extra cautions.
+We here at IBUSA would never suggest that someone NOT do this if it’s medically advisable.
+It’s just important to understand that at the beginning of one’s life insurance application, an insurance underwriter isn’t going to know the difference between someone who has been prescribed an Epipen because they are prone to suffer from some severe allergies vs. someone who might just be being extra cautions.

 Why do life insurance companies care if I’ve been prescribed EpiPen?

-What you’re generally going to find is that most of the top-rated life insurance companies are going to “care” if an individual has been prescribed an Epipen because this is a very specific mediation that is designed to be used in emergencies to treat very serious allergic reactions.
-So serious that they could, in fact, become “life-threatening” without prompt medical attention which would often include using an Epipen to help improve one’s:
+What you’re generally going to find is that most of the top-rated life insurance companies will “care” if an individual has been prescribed an Epipen because this is a very specific medication designed to be used in emergencies to treat severe allergic reactions.
+So severe that they could become “life-threatening” without prompt medical attention, which would often include using an Epipen to help improve one’s:

 - Impaired breathing,